GUIDE: How to Get a Schengen Visa from the Philippines

 - Bank statements for the last six months or a formal obligation according to §§ 66-68 AufenthG with a confirmation of the declarant’s financial capacity by the local Immigration (“Ausländerbehörde”)

-- Proof of rootedness in the Philippines (e.g. work contract and bank statements showing transfer of last six monthly salaries), proof of enrollment for students, marriage certificate, etc.
+- Proof of rootedness in the Philippines (e.g., work contract and bank statements showing transfer of last six monthly salaries), proof of student enrollment, marriage certificate, etc.

 - Proof of health travel insurance

-The visa fees vary depending on the type of visa you are applying for and the age of the traveler.
-But the regular visa fees are EUR80 for the airport transit visa and EUR80 for a short stay visa (less than 90 days).
-Children between the ages of 6-11 have a visa fee of only EUR40, while children between the ages of one to five are free of the visa fee.
+Applying for a tourist Schengen visa should set you back EUR80 or approximately PHP4,888.
+Children between the ages of 6-11 have a visa fee of only EUR40, or approximately PHP2,444, while children between the ages of one to five are free of the visa fee.

-Travel health insurance is needed, especially for the elderly or people who have predetermined medical conditions, to cover up or help with any medical expenses during your trip.
+Travel health insurance is needed, especially for the elderly or people with predetermined medical conditions, to cover up or help with any medical expenses during your trip.

-Travel insurances are also a must in order to make up for losses experienced during the trip, like lost luggage, cancellation of flights, or travel agency bankruptcy.
+Travel insurance is also a must in order to make up for losses experienced during the trip, like lost luggage, cancellation of flights, or travel agency bankruptcy.

 Now, the pro tips: